WallarooLabs/wally/book/python/word-count.md

                 wallaroo.TCPSourceConfig(in_host, in_port, decoder))
 ```

 Upon receiving some textual input, our word count application will route it to a stateless computation called `split`. `split` is responsible for breaking the text down into individual words.
-You might notice something a little different about how we set up this stateful computation.
+You might notice something a little different about how we set up this stateless computation.
 In our previous example, we called `to` on our application builder.
 In this case, we are calling `to_parallel`.
 What's the difference between `to` and `to_parallel`?
 The `to` method creates a single instance of the stateless computation.
 No matter how many workers we might run in our Wallaroo cluster, there will only be a single instance of the computation.
 Every message that is processed by the computation will need to be routed the worker running that computation. `to_parallel` is different.
 By doing `to_parallel(split)`, we are placing the `split` computation on every worker in our cluster.

-### `A to` vs `to_parallel` digression
+### A `to` vs `to_parallel` digression

 Parallelizing a stateless computation seems like something you'd always want to do.
 So why does `to` exist?
 Message ordering.
 Some applications require that all incoming messages maintain ordering.
 Some don't.
 If we don't care about message order, we probably want to use `to_parallel`.